Fazel-Hosseinzadeh/hangman/README.md

             At the end of the game, the player will be notified of the outcome (win or loss) and shown the complete secret word.
             ![Won](documentation/won.png)
             ![Lost](documentation/lost.png)
+- ### Future Features
+        - In order to cater to a wider audience, the Hangman game can be enhanced with multi-language support.
+This feature allows players to enjoy the game in languages other than English.